apereo/cas/developer/Contributor-Guidelines.md

 Refer to the GitHub [Fork a Repo](http://help.github.com/fork-a-repo/) page for help with forking.

-The following shell commands may be used to grab the source from your forked repository:
+The following shell commands may be used to grab the source from a forked repository:
 {% highlight bash %}
 git clone --recursive git@github.com:$USER/cas.git cd cas